yyamamo/HW-20-Solidity/README.md

 #### This contract allows to distribute the total of 1,000 shares with annual distribution of 250 over 4 years for one employee.
 #### To test how the vesting period works, use fastforward function with fakenow = 100 days (The function is commented out at this moment, line 19 to 22).
 Replace “now” to “fakenow”.
 There are 2 “now” in this contract.
 ## How to use those contracts
-#### Step 1: Compile the contract: Click Solidity compiler icon on the left and click compile button.
+### Step 1: Compile the contract
+#### Click Solidity compiler icon on the left and click compile button.
 When it is comopiled successfuly, you will se green check mark on the compiler icon.
 ![](Compiler.gif)
-#### Step 2: Deploy the contract: Click "Deploy and Run Transaction" icon on the left to switch Compile panel to Deploy panel.
+### Step 2: Deploy the contract
+#### Click "Deploy and Run Transaction" icon on the left to switch Compile panel to Deploy panel.
 #### Select "Injected Web3" in Environment box and make sure the right network amd account are selected.
 #### click a down allow button to expand the DELOY section and enter recipients’ addresses.
 Then, click “transact” button.
 This triggers to start MetaMask.
 When you see the popup window of MetaMask, click Confirm to create contract on the network.
 ![](Deploy.gif)
+### Step 3

-#### Step 3: Send transactions: Enter the total ETH amount to be sent in “Value” box and click deposit button under Deployed Contracts, which start MetaMask again.
+#### Send transactions: Enter the total ETH amount to be sent in “Value” box and click deposit button under Deployed Contracts, which start MetaMask again.
 Then, click confirm.

 ![](Assoc_screen.gif)
 #### To verify the transactions, look up the address/Transaction hash on Etherscan https://etherscan.io/